Serbian Loh Ness in Lake Bor | Info - Breaking Latest News

 The surface of the lake covers 30 hectares.

-The smooth surface of Lake Bor, which covers 30 hectares, is a mirror for the luxurious appearance of the surroundings.
-It attracts attention with its beauty both in summer and in winter when it often happens to be completely covered with ice.
+The smooth surface of Lake Bor, which covers 30 hectares, is a mirror for the luxurious appearance of the surrounding landscape.
+It attracts attention with its beauty both in summer and in winter, when it often happens that the whole area is covered with ice.
 However, it is also interesting because of the legend associated with it.

 According to legend, the monster appears at night.
 A possible explanation for the alleged encounters with this creature is that it is about seeing larger specimens of catfish and pike that reside in this reservoir.